infused/dbf/README.md

 The basic dBase data types are generally supported well.
 Support for the advanced data types in dbase V and FoxPro are still experimental or not supported.
-If you have insight into how any of unsupported data types are implemented, please give me a shout.
+If you have insight into how any of the unsupported data types are implemented, please give me a shout.
 FoxBase/dBase II files are not supported at this time.